 Wood stain can dramatically transform the look of furniture.
-Whether it's an old valuable beauty you're giving attention to, or a newer inexpensive piece, wood stain is completely worth the while, and there’s plenty of natural wood stain options.
+Whether it’s an old valuable beauty you’re giving attention to, or a newer inexpensive piece, wood stain is completely worth the while, and there’s plenty of natural wood stain options.

 This old Heywood Wakefield table was rescued from a yard sale.
 It had wobbly legs and the surface was covered with scratches and water rings —let’s just say eyebrows were raised when I purchased it and brought it in the house.
 It’s a great example of how old, neglected furniture can really be given new life with a simple staining process.

 Don’t get too excited yet, there is still much to do before opening up that can of stain!
 First on the list: sand off all the bad stuff.
 Working with the wood grain, sand the piece back to its original naked state.

 - Stain brush

 Once you’ve sanded and wiped down the surface, prepare your work area by laying out a drop cloth under the piece you’ll be working on.
 If you’d rather not have dark walnut hands, you should probably put your gloves on too!

 If you are working with a really old piece that was neglected and weathered, you should think about applying a pre-stain wood conditioner.
 This will make the wood more uniform and reduce the chance of streaks and blotches later.